-Guide to the Information Sheet & Informed Consent Form for Research Participants
+Guide to the Information Sheet & Informed Consent Form

-All research projects that involve people and sometimes their data, require a detailed statement, written in clear language, that meets the information needs of prospective participants.
+All research projects that involve people, and sometimes their data, require a carefully and thoughtfully worded statement that meets the information needs of prospective participants.

-The purpose of the Information Sheet for Participants (ISP) is to explain the research project, identify what will be asked of research participants, and outline the risks and safeguards that are in place so that true informed consent for participation can be obtained.
+The purpose of the Information Sheet for Participants (ISP) is to explain the research project, identify what will be asked of research participants and outline the risks and safeguards that are in place so that true informed consent for participation can be obtained.
 The form should be succinct (2-3 pages), written in language that is 'in tune' with participants and provide enough detail to enable them to make an informed decision about whether they want to contribute to the study or not.